cepdnaclk/e17-6sp-NGS-Data-AnalysingToolkit/docs/README.md

 ## 8.Machine Learning Proposal

+We are propossing different kinds of feature selection methods & classification insted of specific one.
+So, the user can tryout different methods and can comeup with a most accurate one.

 ## 9.Machine Learning Work Flow

 <img src = "images/MlModel.PNGG" width="600">

 ## Links
 <!-- - [Project Page](https://cepdnaclk.github.io/e17-3yp) -->